 Camila was recently a member of the Centre Perfeccionament Plácido Domingo at the Les Arts in Valencia.
 In 2018 she was invited to perform with Domingo in concerts in Ljubljana, Strasbourg, and Boston.
+In 2018 she debuted Théâtre des Champs-Élysées as Donna Anna, the role of Pamina in Teatro Solis, as well as Hanna Glawari in Die Lustige Witge also in Brazil.
 In 2019 she made her UK debut as Donna Anna in Mozart’s Don Giovanni at the Garsington Opera Festival.
-This past season she debuted Théâtre des Champs-Élysées as Donna Anna, the role of Pamina in Teatro Solis, as well as Hanna Glawari in Die Lustige Witge also in Brazil.
-Future engagements include Violetta in a new production of La Traviata with Opera North in Leeds, Mathilde in Rossin’s William Tell in Essen, and concerts with the Philharmonie de Paris and Opera de Rouen.
+Most recently she performed Mathilde in Rossini’s William Tell in Essen (cancelled due to Covid), and concerts with the Philharmonie de Paris, and Opera de Rouen.
+In July of 2021 Camila made her Italian debut with the Orchestra dell ‘Accademia Nazionale di Santa Cecilia performing a program of music by Villa Lobos and Philip Glass.
+Future engagements include Violetta in a new production of La Traviata, and Micaela in Carmen with Opera North in Leeds.
+This summer Camila returns to Garsington Opera as Fiordiligi in Cosi fan Tutte.

 Recent engagements include Bachianas Brasileiras No.5 by Villa-Lobos at the Teatro Real of Madrid, a concert for the German Ambassador in Washington DC organized by Neue Stimmen, and operatic appearances as the Contessa in Le nozze di Figaro, Mimi in La Bohème, and Antonia in Les Contes d’Hoffmann all with Teatro São Pedro opera studio in São Paulo.